+White-backed Woodpecker Dendrocopus leucotos is one of Sweden's most endangered birds.
+It is listed as Critical Endangered (CR) on the Swedish Red List and has been since the 1970s.
+This means that the species faces a high risk of extinction in wild in Sweden.
+Nordens Ark works with the conservation of the White-backed Woodpecker and collaborates with several other stakeholders in Project White-backed Woodpecker.
 At the start of last century, white-backed woodpeckers could be found in many parts of Sweden.
 But by 20 years ago there were only around 20 pairs, and their numbers have continued to fall.
 In recent years there have been at most a few breeding pairs in the country.
-According to the Swedish Red List, the white-backed woodpecker is critically endangered.
-The species is not endangered globally.
-In the Baltic countries and Poland there are estimated to be 3,700 pairs.